vratsel/generic-jms-ra/README.md

     @TransactionManagement(TransactionManagementType.BEAN)

-Otherwise an Exception will be thrown and the MDB will not deploy.
+Otherwise an exception will be thrown and the MDB will not deploy.

 ## JBoss AS7 Deployment Notes